Can I seal my criminal record in Massachusetts?

 Yes, you can.
 If you case is over, and if you have served any sentence or term of probation that was given to you, you can seal the record of your case and get a new start.

-Sealing a Massachusetts criminal record is a powerful and effective way to preserve your future after a criminal case is dismissed, continued without a finding (“CWOF”), or even if you plead or are found guilty of a Massachusetts misdemeanor or felony.
+Sealing a Massachusetts criminal record, or “CORI” as it is known, is a powerful and effective way to preserve your future after a case is dismissed, continued without a finding (“CWOF”), or even if you plead or are found guilty of a misdemeanor or felony.
 Once your Massachusetts criminal case is sealed, it disappears from view for almost all purposes, including employment applications, educational institutions and housing providers or landlords.

 When can I seal the record of my case?

-When you can ask the court to seal your case varies depending on the outcome of the case, as we discuss below.
-For cases that ended in a conviction, there is a waiting period.
+When you can seal your record varies depending on the outcome of the last case you had.
+For cases that ended in CWOF with probation or a conviction, there is a waiting period.
 If the charge was dismissed or you were found not guilty, you can ask for it to be sealed right away.

-For criminal convictions, there is a waiting period before they can be sealed.
-Misdemeanors can be sealed after five years.
-Felonies can be sealed after ten years.
-These are eligible for sealing after the waiting period through an administrative process by mail.
+For criminal convictions in Massachusetts, there is a waiting period before they can be sealed.
+Misdemeanors can be sealed after three years.
+Felonies can be sealed after seven years.
+These are eligible for sealing after the waiting period through an administrative process.

 The clock begins at release from incarceration or custody, or from the end of any probation period.
 If the sentence did not include incarceration, the clock begins at the time of disposition (the conclusion of court proceedings) which includes up to the end of probation.